Physical and psychosocial strain

 There are several types of improper conduct, such as:

 You must prevent your employees experiencing psychosocial strain as much as possible.
 You must examine what the causes are, how to prevent them and how to solve any issues.
-In your risk inventory and evaluation (RI&E) you describe the risks for your employees.
+In your risk assessment and evaluation (RI&E) you describe the risks for your employees.

 You include the measures to prevent or reduce psychosocial stress in the RI&E’s Plan of Action.
 In addition, you must inform your employees about the risks involved and the measures that you have taken.
 You must also check if the measures are effective.